See the standards page to find out how COERLL resources can be used in the classroom to help students meet state and national proficiency standards.

 Joanna G. Luks, Carl Blyth, Chantelle Warner (Eds.)

 In Brazil, the term língua da gente (literally ‘language of the people’) refers to the way that people actually talk in everyday speech.
 And that, in essence, is the object behind this series.
 We hope to provide practical lessons that demonstrate how people really speak, and we do this by presenting brief, slice-of-life dialogs, which focus on some daily situation, scenario, or task that we encounter every day.

 Each audio podcast, generally between 8-12 minutes, includes the presentation of a brief dialog, a line-by-line English translation, and more in-depth analysis of the pronunciation, vocabulary, grammar, and cultural content in the lesson.
 Discussion blogs also accompany each lesson, providing community interaction for comments and questions.
 In broad terms, the lessons are subdivided into three levels of difficulty: Beginning, Elementary, and Intermediate.
 Additionally we have a cultural show that covers current events and related social issues.

 The Portuguese language lessons of ClicaBrasil highlight aspects of Brazilian culture.
 They are designed for intermediate to advanced students, but are accessible to everyone.
 Each lesson includes videos of Brazilians from all walks of life speaking naturally about their lives and their country.
-All lessons integrate reading, writing, listening and comprehension, grammar, vocabulary, oral communication and cultural activities with the videos. É isso aí!
+All lessons integrate reading, writing, listening and comprehension, grammar, vocabulary, oral communication and cultural activities with the videos.
+There is also an accompanying textbook. É isso aí!
 Agora é só clicar... e começar a se divertir!
 Boa viagem!